busterbenson/public/Beliefs.md

 - The Gods of organized religion don't exist
 - Intention can't create reality (it just primes our perception of it)
 - Astrology is entertainment
-- Magic and miracles don't exist
+- Magic and miracles don't exist outside the explanations of science
 - There is no heaven/hell
 - We don't have a purpose given to us, but we can make one up